saucepoint/median-oracles/README.md

 ## Running Frugal Median Price Oracle

-The storage-optimized implementation of [FrugalMedian](): Only maintain two memory slots for the median approximation (the median and the step modifier)
+The gas-optimized implementation of the frugal median approximation: calculating an on-going approximation of the median

 * Uses the frugal median-approxiation algorithm
-* Stores the running median (approximated) in directly storage
+* Stores the *running* median (approximated) in directly storage
 * *additional research™️ required for windowed support*

 ### Future work: step-optimization